openshift-labs/lab-kafka-operator/workshop/content/exercises/03-exploring-the-resources.md

 rolebinding.authorization.openshift.io/strimzi-my-cluster-entity-user-operator
 ```

-Except for the service accounts and role bindings, the Kafka operator will add labels to the resources created so those for a specific instance can be queried using a label selector.
+The Kafka operator will add labels to the resources created so those for a specific instance can be queried using a label selector.

 To query the resources related to `my-cluster` using a label selector, use: